hkmshb/jobscrapper/README.md

 # Django App Scaffold

-This repository contains a scaffold for settuing up Django with a PostgreSQL + PostGIS database for data storage.
+This repository contains a scaffold for setting up Django with a PostgreSQL + PostGIS database for data storage.

 ---